erimcg/TIS/README.md

 tis
 ```

-More complete documentation will be forthcoming.
+More documentation will be forthcoming.

 ## License
 We're grateful to both Bridgwater College and Clarkson University for allowing us to release this software as open source.